PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence creation
 Geofences can be created as polygons, rectangles, circles or as road geofences by routes.
 Circle creation is handled separately and will be discussed in chapter _Circular geofences_.
 All other types are converted to polygons when created.

 The different types of geofences are shown in a class diagram.
-The meaning of non-editable geofences will be described in chapter [TODO: chapter link or number] _Non-editable geofences_.
+The meaning of non-editable geofences will be described in chapter _Non-editable geofences_.

 ![Types of geofences.](source/figures/Geofence_types_class_diagram.png "Diagram"){#fig:stress_one width=90%}
 \